 In 2000, retained by the Drug Policy Forum of Hawai`i, Scott performed the state-wide community organizing and public-opinion media campaign, and devised the legislative lobbying strategy which resulted in Hawaii’s legalization of Medical Marijuana — the first state in the nation to achieve this via the arduous legislative process.
 Several of Scott’s media releases created international headlines, as did his media work advocating for the state’s landmark Gas Cap law, and the near-passage of a Death With Dignity bill in 2002.
 Governor Ben Cayetano observed, “The Death With Dignity issue has never come this far or moved this fast in any state legislature.”

-Governor Cayetano retained Foster’s services three times; as Communications Director for his successful 1994 gubernatorial campaign, in 1997 as a member of the Governor’s Executive Office staff, and in 1998 where Scott’s research, writing, communications and community-organizing skills were again employed during the Governor’s difficult reelection campaign.
-Read the Honolulu Star-Bulletin headline article HERE.
+Governor Cayetano retained Foster’s services three times; as Communications Director for his successful 1994 gubernatorial campaign, in 1997 as a member of the Governor’s Executive Office staff, and in 1998 when Scott’s research, writing, communications and community-organizing skills were again employed during the Governor’s difficult reelection campaign.
+Read the Honolulu Star-Bulletin headline article HERE and what the Governor had to say about Scott’s work HERE.

 Foster managed two critical election cycles as the staff Communications Director for the Democratic Party of Hawai`i (DPH) during his 1994-98 term as the elected Assistant State Party Secretary — the first openly Gay Democratic Party officer in the nation.
 In 1993, Foster had again joined with Hawaii’s Rainbow Coalition to successfully organize and literally seize control of the moribund Democratic Party of Hawai`i whose reputation had been badly sullied by a long-series of political-corruption scandals.
 At the time, Foster noted: “We’ll have four years to accomplish our agenda because we took the old political machine completely by surprise.
 They will regroup and we will again be outside looking in.”